02250332cst-max/CSF_LabNo3/README.md

 List of Programs

-Check whether a number is positive, negative, or zero Check whether a number is even or odd
+Check whether a number is positive, negative, or zero, Check whether a number is even or odd,
-Find the largest of two numbers
+Find the largest of two numbers,
-Find the largest of three numbers
+Find the largest of three numbers,
-Display grade based on marks
+Display grade based on marks,
-Menu-driven calculator using if-else
+Menu-driven calculator using if-else,
-Print numbers from 1 to 10 (for loop)
+Print numbers from 1 to 10 (for loop),
-Print even numbers from 1 to 20
+Print even numbers from 1 to 20,
-Find sum of first 10 natural numbers`able
+Find sum of first 10 natural numbers`able,
-Print numbers from 1 to 5 (while loop)
+Print numbers from 1 to 5 (while loop),
-Find sum from 1 to n using while loop
+Find sum from 1 to n using while loop,
-Take input until user enters 0
+Take input until user enters 0,
-Print numbers using break
+Print numbers using break,
-Print numbers using continue
+Print numbers using continue,
-Search for a number in a list
+Search for a number in a list,
-Function to print “Hello, World!”
+Function to print “Hello, World!”,
-Function to find square of a number
+Function to find square of a number,
-Function to add two numbers
+Function to add two numbers,
-Function to check even or odd
+Function to check even or odd,
-Function to calculate factorial
+Function to calculate factorial,
-Function to print multiplication table
+Function to print multiplication table,
-Even/odd check from 1 to n using function
-Menu-driven calculator using functions and loop
+Even/odd check from 1 to n using function, and Menu-driven calculator using functions and loop